Registration for January 2020 Beginners is now closed!

-- If you are an advanced/experienced kendoka looking to join our Advanced practices, feel free to join any of our Advanced practice schedules!
-Link up with us through our Facebook Messenger, or the form below.
+- If you are an advanced/experienced kendoka, feel free to join any of our Advanced class schedules posted in our Classes page!
+Link up with us through the Contact Us page.

 Questions on joining for the first time?
 Check out our beginner FAQs below!